 On August 21, 2020, the Company entered into a Securities Purchase Agreement to acquire CRYOPDP, a leading global provider of innovative temperature-controlled logistics solutions to the clinical research, pharmaceutical and cell and gene therapy markets, headquartered in Paris, France.
 Under the terms of the Securities Purchase Agreement, the Company acquired 100% of the equity interests in Advanced Therapy Logistics and Solutions, a company organized under the laws of France, which is the holding company that owns CRYOPDP (the "CRYOPDP Acquisition").
-The purchase price under the Securities Purchase Agreement was €49 million (approximately \$58.0 million).
+The final purchase price for the CRYOPDP acquisition was \$56.7 million.
+In the second quarter of 2021, the Company completed the acquisitions of Critical Transport Solutions Australia (CTSA) in Australia and F-airGate in Belgium to further enhance CRYOPDP's existing global temperature-controlled supply chain capabilities in the APAC and EMEA regions.

-On August 24, 2020, the Company entered into a Purchase Agreement with Chart Industries, Inc. ("Chart") pursuant to which the Company acquired Chart's MVE Biological Solutions' cryobiological storage business (the "MVE Acquisition") for a cash purchase price at closing of \$320 million, subject to customary closing working capital and other adjustments.
+On August 24, 2020, the Company entered into a Purchase Agreement with Chart Industries, Inc. ("Chart") pursuant to which the Company acquired Chart's MVE Biological Solutions' ("MVE") cryobiological storage business (the "MVE Acquisition").
+The final purchase price for the MVE acquisition was \$318.0 million.
 The MVE Acquisition was structured as the acquisition of certain equity interests and assets and the transfer of certain liabilities in connection therewith.

-On October 1, 2020, the Company completed both the MVE Acquisition and the CRYOPDP Acquisition.
+On October 1, 2020, the Company completed both the MVE Acquisition and the CRYOPDP Acquisitions.